FFPC Terminator Tournament – Official Rules

 All teams who do not qualify for the Championship Round will enter the Consolation Round to be held Weeks 14-16 of the NFL regular season.
 All teams in the Consolation Round will be seeded with a zero score.

 Teams which did not execute a weekly drop at any point during the season and were “terminated” will be eliminated and will NOT be able to participate in either the Championship Round or the Consolation Round.
 Teams are required to continue making their weekly drops during Weeks 14-16 and those which do not drop a player will also be eliminated and not eligible to collect award prizes.

 FFPC Terminator Tournament Prizes

-2018 FFPC Terminator Tournament is limited to a maximum of 204 teams (17 leagues) and will not be expanded.
-All prizes are guaranteed regardless of amount of final entries.
+2018 FFPC Terminator Tournament is limited to a maximum of 360 teams (30 leagues) and will not be expanded.
+All prizes are guaranteed regardless of the amount of final entries.

 Regular Season League Prizes (Weeks 1-13):